Amazon Web Services (AWS) For Phones? Yes!

 Larger Enterprises have also used a third option:

 There are advantages to being in a cloud environment.
 Data centers have redundant power and Internet connections.
-They are monitored for efficiency and are physically secured with fences, guards, cameras and gates.
-If your phone system is in a data center, it keeps working even the power or Internet go out locally at in your office.
+They are monitored for efficiency and are physically secured with fences, guards, cameras, and gates.
+If your phone system is in a data center, it keeps working even the power or Internet goes out locally in your office.
 The cost to own and operate (or even rent space in) a data center has been highly prohibitive.
 AWS has changed that.

 We’ve recently had two instances where the AWS Private Cloud option has worked well.
 One of these was the US!
 Since March 16th of this year, we’ve all been working remotely due to the pandemic.
 Being a technology company, we transitioned pretty smoothly.
 Through the use of VPNs, IP Phones, Softphones, and Remote Desktops we were able to operate as if we were all still in the office.
 It was great, except when it wasn’t.
 In the industrial park, we are located in, we have few choices for Internet Providers.
 Comcast is basically the only option.
 We’ve used Comcast for years for Internet connectivity.
 We’ve also used SIP Trunking over that connection (GetSomeSIP to be exact).
 The Internet connection for the most part has been stable.
 Just in case, we have backup Verizon analog POTS lines when it drops, so we can still make and receive phone calls.
 However, this doesn’t work unless you are in the office!
 It’s not good to be a Telephone Company with telephones that don’t work.